hmcts/ccd-docker/README.md

   * `./ccd enable logstash` (assuming `elasticsearch` is already enabled, otherwise enable it)
   * Note that the config for Logstash is contained within the [logstash directory](logstash)

-### Logstash queue claim timeout

-`LOGSTASH_QUEUE_CLAIM_TIMEOUT` controls how long a Logstash queue row remains claimed before it becomes eligible for retry.
-The default is `5 minutes`.
-Use PostgreSQL interval syntax, such as `15 minutes` or `1 hour`.
-Set the timeout longer than the maximum expected indexing duration to avoid duplicate processing, and apply changes consistently across all Logstash agents.

 * To enable **ccd-definition-designer-api**
   * `./ccd enable backend ccd-definition-designer-api`
   * run docker-compose `./ccd compose up -d`